 features: The Mutants "Interview Segment", The Mutants' performances from the DNA lounge in 1989 and "The On Broadway" in 1984.

-The rip only includes the live perfs in this order:
+The DVDRip only features the live performances in this order:

 A 5mn special performance with Dirk Dirksen at the 'On Broadway', June 15, 1984